StoneT2000/Dimensions/README.md

 ## Features

-- Easy to build an AI competition that is language agnostic, allowing any kind of bot in any language to compete in your competition
+- Easy to build an AI competition that is language agnostic, allowing any kind of bot in any language to compete in your competitio
 - Can run many kinds of AI competitions and run different kinds of competition formats like round robin or using Trueskill in a ladder tournament.
+- Can wrap your own AI competition built without the dimensions framework to make use of its competition running features such as Trueskill leaderboards
 - Comes with an API served locally that gives access to data on ongoing matches and tournaments and allows for direct control of matches and tournaments through the API.
 See this page for details on this API: https://github.com/StoneT2000/Dimensions/wiki/Dimensions-Station-API
   - Check out https://github.com/StoneT2000/Dimensions-web if you want a website to view the API from.